Search results

 • have learned what a qualitative article should contain and have a first practical experience of developing one

-Planned course start: spring semester 2025
+Planned course start: spring term 2025

 Course coordinator: Manfred Jeusfeld